 Countless times, I received good discounts on things that had minor defects but were perfectly useable.

-That was what happened when I went to buy a blouse.
+That was what happened when I bought a blouse.
 There was a small dirt mark that refused to come off despite repeated rubbing.

 Yep, you guessed right, I asked politely for a discount from the shop manager.
 The price tag was $13.50